Navasota Citizens University

 Navasota Citizens University offers residents the opportunity to try their hand as government finance managers, firefighters, police officers, wastewater operators and other officials.
 Navasota Citizens University participants will get a first-hand look at how government operates and how decisions are made.
 Citizens University began as a means of helping citizens understand city government operations in areas such as taxes, spending and finance, police and fire, and community zoning policies.

-Registration includes a $25 program fee.
-The class is open to 10 participants.
+Registration is free to the public.
+The class is open to 15 participants.
 If classes fill, priority will be given to residents of Navasota.
-Applicants must not be running for public office.
 The program ends with a graduation ceremony.

-For more information, please call Susie Homeyer at (936) 825-6475.
-Future program dates are to be determined.
+For more information, please call Susie Homeyer or Michelle Savensky at (936) 825-6475.
+Future program dates are to be determined, so please follow our City Face Book page to keep informed of upcoming classes.